ddemidov/amgcl/docs/benchmarks.rst

 The figure below shows multicore scalability results for the Navier-Stokes problem.
-Lines labelled with 'block' correspond to the cases when the problem is treated as a monolythic system, and 'split' results correspond to the field-split approach.
+Lines labelled with 'block' correspond to the cases when the problem is treated as a monolithic system, and 'split' results correspond to the field-split approach.

 .. plot::